Aqwerty321/ai_hackathon_judge/README.md

 - 📝 **Text originality & claim checks** featuring similarity search, heuristics, and AI-generated detection fallbacks.
 - 🧮 **Configurable weighting** of each modality to align with event priorities.
 - 🧪 **Stage 4 code insights** combining pylint linting, radon complexity, docstring coverage, and live pytest execution.
+- 📊 **Stage 5 explainability** with templated submission reports and a multi-metric leaderboard.
 - 📝 **Explainable reports** saved to `reports/` summarising the decision process.
 - ✅ **Unit tests** covering the scoring logic and heuristic analyzers.